-I started this Zucchini Risotto by sautéeing sliced zucchini in olive oil.
-Once the zucchini were almost tender, I added finely chopped shallots and sautéed those until they were translucent.
+Start by sautéeing zucchini in olive oil.
+Once the zucchini are almost tender, add the finely chopped shallots and sauté those until they are translucent.

-The next few steps are unique to risotto.
-I added the rice and stirred it for about a minute, letting the remaining oil soak into the rice.
-Then I poured in ½ cup of Pinot Grigio, and let that cook off.
+Add the rice and stir it for about a minute, letting the remaining oil soak into the rice.
+Pour in ½ cup of Pinot Grigio, and let that cook off (it will essentially evaporate from the heat, but the flavor will still be there.)

-I once took a cooking class on risotto from an Italian woman, and this was my biggest takeaway.
+Here comes the secret to risotto: add the stock several ladles at a time.
 As you are adding the stock, you always want to see puddles of stock in the rice.
 If it’s too wet or too dry, you’ll miss out on the starch developing around the rice, which is what creates a creamy risotto.

 Here’s what it should look like as it cooks (note the “puddles” of stock):